 - Then it only comes to the method of making the patties or balls.
 Don't squeeze but make a ball shape using only the palms of both your hands You may flatten it lightly.

 I came up with this Falafel Bowl idea when the Buddha Bowl was trending.
 I realized making a falafel wrap is messy both to make and eat.
 Agree?
-So why not add all the contents into a bowl and eat off it with poise. 😎 There is no rule on what should go into the bowl but here is what I usually add to the bowl:
+So why not add all the contents into a bowl and eat off it? 😎 There is no rule on what should go into the bowl but here is what I usually add to my bowl:

 - Tahini yoghurt sauce